Hero Twins in Native American culture: Cariban

 Amalivaca, and his twin brother Vochi, are benevolent demigods from the Tamanac and other Cariban tribal legends.
 Amalivaca transforms the world for the humans and shows them how to survive.
 In some Carib traditions, they are combined with Sigu and considered to be the son of the high god Tamosi.

 Crow

 Curtain Boy and Spring Boy are a pair of mythological twin heroes from Crow folklore known as the Sacred Twins.
 Curtain-Boy was raised by his father while Spring-Boy grew up in the wilderness.

 Hidatsa

 Lodge Boy and Thrown Away are young heroes from the legends of the Midwestern and Plains people.
 In most versions of the story, the monster Two-Face cuts a pregnant mother open and throws one of her unborn children out the door into the yard, forgetting the other in the lodge.
 Because of their magic both children survive, but Lodge Boy is found by his father while Thrown Away is not found.
 In some versions, Lodge Boy is moral while Thrown Away is wicked.

 Ho-Chunk

-Ho-Chunk and other Siouan-speaking peoples have a tradition of Red Horn and his sons.
+Ho-Chunk and other tribes have a tradition of Red Horn and his sons.